wasd268/centreon/doc/coding-style/php/README.md

     }
 }
 ```
-* Method and variable names must be in camelCase.
+* Method and variable names must be in lowerCamelCase.

 ```php
 //bad